-William O. Grabe, 77, Mr. Grabe is an Advisory Director of General Atlantic LLC, a global private equity firm.
+William O. Grabe, 79, director since 1993

+Mr. Grabe is an Advisory Director of General Atlantic LLC, a global private equity firm.
 Prior to joining General Atlantic in 1992, Mr. Grabe was a Vice President and Corporate Officer of IBM Corporation.
-Mr. Grabe is presently a director of Covisint Corporation, QTS Realty Trust, Inc. and Lenovo Group Limited.
-He is a former director of Infotech Enterprises Limited, Compuware Corporation and iGate Computer Systems Limited (f/k/a Patni Computer Systems Ltd.).
+Mr. Grabe is presently a director of QTS Realty Trust, Inc. and Lenovo Group Limited.
+He is a former director of Infotech Enterprises Limited, Compuware Corporation, iGate Computer Systems Limited (f/k/a Patni Computer Systems Ltd.) and Covisint Corporation.